Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 Expect some Early Weight Loss:

-Participants may expect 3-6 pounds of weight loss in the first week, then followed by regaining as nutritional status improves.
+Participants may expect 3-6 pounds of weight loss in the first week, then followed by regain as nutritional status improves.

 Find an online caloric need calculator that takes into account your activity level.
 Make sure that you stock up on enough elemental diet powder to last you for the full program, you do not want to undershoot your needs and discontinue your program early.

-Keep in mind that you also may begin a tapering program following the 14 days where you are supplementing 50%, (then 25%, etc) of your calories before moving entirely to whole food which will increase the total number of bags needed by at least 1 bag.
+Keep in mind that you also may begin a tapering program following the 14 days where you are supplementing 50%, (then 25% etc) of your calories before moving entirely to whole food.

 The transitions to whole food typically include a Specific Carbohydrate and/or Low-FODMAP diet, followed by a “low & slow” reintroduction of prebiotic starches and fibers, followed by a normal plant-rich, prebiotic-rich Paleo-style diet